go-iiif/go-iiif/README.md

 [184512_5f7f47e5b3c66207_x.jpg] time to process 336 tiles: 26.925253066s
 ```

-For processing large volumes of images the bottlenecks will be:
+For processing large, or large volumes of, images the bottlenecks will be:

 * CPU usage crunching pixels
 * Disk I/O writing tiles to disk
 * Running out of inodes

 That said on a machine with 8 CPUs and 32GB RAM I was able to run the machine hot with all the CPUs pegged at 100% usage and seed 100, 000 (2048x pixel) images yielding a little over 3 million, or approximately 70GB of, tiles in 24 hours.
-Some meaningful but not overwhelming amount of time was spent fetching source images across the network.
+Some meaningful but not overwhelming amount of time was spent fetching source images across the network so presumably things would be faster reading from a local filesystem.

 In the end, I ran out of inodes.

-The current strategy for seeding tiles may be directly responsible for some of the bottlenecks.
+The current strategy for seeding tiles may also be directly responsible for some of the bottlenecks.
 Specifically, when processing large volumes of images (defined in a CSV file) the `ifff-tile-seed` will spawn and queue as many concurrent Go routines as there are CPUs.
 For each of those processes then another (n) CPUs * 2 subprocesses will be spawned to generate tiles.
 Maybe this is just too image concurrent image processing routines to have?
 I mean it works but still...
 Or maybe it's just that every one is waiting for bytes to be written to disk.
 Or all of the above.
 I'm not sure yet.

 ## Notes

-* The `iiif-server` does not [support TLS yet](https://github.com/thisisaaronland/go-iiif/issues/5).
+* The `iiif-server` does [not support TLS](https://github.com/thisisaaronland/go-iiif/issues/5) yet.
+* There is no way to change the default `quality` parameter yet.
+It is `color`.

 ## See also